losrobbos/api-connect-guide/README.md

 ### Using Fetch

-Following see samples on how to use your API from a frontend using fetch
+Following see samples on how to use your API from a frontend using fetch.

+The examples use classical then handlers for receiving the responses & data.
+But feeld free to use async & await instead if you're more familiar with that.

 #### GET request